Sheep Mountain, Kluane Lake, Yukon Territory

 36” x 36”

 This is a painting of the wild and wonderful Kluane Lake, with Sheep Mountain in the background.
-(The “sheep” reference refers to the sure footed Dahl Sheep, which were often seen clambering along the cliff face.)
+The reference to “sheep” refers to the surefooted Dhal sheep, often seen clambering along the cliff face.

-It was on one extremely cold and windy day that artist Tania O’Donnell and I were on that beach, fighting the Yukon elements and attempting to paint.
-We finally decided to abandon our gear and head to the main building for a hot coffee and a warmup of our freezing hands.
-As we singled-filed our way up the narrow trail, I heard Tania, in front, through the roar of the wind in the bush, suddenly holler “BEAR”!!!
+This is the exact site where we artists often gathered to paint and sketch.
+It was on one extremely chilly and windy day in late August that Tania O’Donnell and I were on that beach, bravely trying to fight the Yukon elements and attempting to paint.
+We eventually gave up temporarily and abandoned our gear to head to the main building for a hot coffee and a warm-up of our freezing cold hands.

-We startled him as much as he startled us.
-But he was a “good bear”, in that, after his threatening “woof” and rise to this human interference (he was merely enjoying a leisurely breakfast of buffalo berries), he made a very hasty exit through the thick underbrush to the safety of the forest beyond.
+We startled the bear as much as he startled us (he was merely enjoying a leisurely breakfast of buffalo berries).
+Luckily for us, he turned out to be a “good bear”, and after his threatening rise to this human interference that bear made a hasty retreat through the thick underbrush to the safety of the forest beyond.

 It was a fearful experience.
 We’d been well warned of the perils involving grizzlies in the Yukon.
-And we were aware that the grizzly population in the Yukon equals 1 bear to every 6 to 8 people.
-(As of July 1, 2024)
+We’d heard many tales of grizzly bear encounters where the humans did not fare well.
+And we were aware that the grizzly bear population in the Yukon equals one bear to every six to eight people.
+Fact Checked as of July 1, 2024.